Location

 Would I do it again?

 I would definitely drive out for another pie.
+It was delicious.

-If i had more time to follow up, a stay at the campground would be nice, but only if i was passing through the region.
+If I had more time to follow up, a stay at the campground would be nice, but only if I was passing through the region.

 As a couple: Pre-downloaded maps on your phone (reception is patchy); water bottles; healthy snacks for the trails; wide brim hat: sunscreen; bug spray; good sturdy shoes; swimmers and towels; picnic and picnic blanket.
 If you want to do the Forest Flying, you will need closed in shoes.